grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Of course!
 I don't cheap out on anything on my fuckin' boat.
 So anyways, I kept that _Grackle_ a few miles off and ran them northwards for three or four hours.
 But by that time the sea was starting to chop up from the storm.
 The _Gnat_ was taking frothy green water right up against the sail.
 I figured we were probably far enough from the _Prospect_, so I went silent and dove the _Gnat_ and disappeared under the waves for the duration of the storm.
 Lost track of the pursuing sub at that point.
 How'd you all do in that fucking storm?"

-"Hemi brought the _Prospect_ up to the surface in the ditch of a ten meter wave, rolled her right the fuck over.
+"Hemi brought the _Prospect_ up to the surface in the ditch of a ten-meter wave, rolled her right the fuck over.
 She was completely on her side for a bit, but eventually came upright again," said Percy.

 Shakes whistled.
 "Shit, I never saw weather that fuckin' big on this trip.
 You must have been much more toward the center of the storm."